What is an Insurance Claims Clerk?

-Insurance Claims Clerk Example Obtain information from insured or designated persons for purpose of settling claim with insurance carrier.
+Example of Insurance Claims Clerk Job Obtain information from insured or designated persons for purpose of settling claim with insurance carrier.

 - Provide customer service, such as limited instructions on proceeding with claims or referrals to auto repair facilities or local contractors.

-Insurance Claims Clerks state the following job skills are important in their day-to-day work.
+When polled, Insurance Claims Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.